 One of the highlights of producing this 99 Day journey to FASDay is learning new information.
 There is so much to learn about FASD and there are so many organizations, families, caregivers, and groups sharing information freely.
 I continue to discover things I did not know through my research for this project.
-The International Charter on Prevention of FASD was one of the pieces of information new to me, even though it was created almost four years ago in 2013.
+The International Charter on Prevention of FASD was one of the pieces of information new to me, even though it was created in 2013.

 The information below is from the Institute of Health Economics (Alberta, Canada).